 The effect of ADT on cognition was measured by clinical studies, both subjectively (through self-reported symptoms) and objectively (using standardized cognitive tests).
-Changes in cognition have been associated with receiving ADT in 25% to 50% of patients (116) (117).
-Self-reported cognitive changes of ADT included difficulties with concentration, information processing, verbal fluency, visual information processing, visuospatial function, memory, and executive function as well as neurofatigue and apathy.
-The severity of reported symptoms varied greatly from minor challenges like forgetting an item on a to-do list, to more serious effects that compromised daily functioning (116) (117).
-Studies that assessed cognition objectively have found men on ADT had impairments in verbal memory (118), spatial abilities (119), and attention (120).
-However, other studies have found no appreciable effect of ADT on cognition (116) (121) (122), or a decline for only a subset of participants (123).
-Some studies have even reported an improvement in verbal memory (124), or a reduced risk of dementia (125).
+Changes in cognition have been associated with receiving ADT in 25-50% of patients.
+Self-reported cognitive changes of ADT included difficulties with concentration, information processing, verbal fluency, visual information processing, visuospatial function, memory, and executive function, as well as neuro-fatigue and apathy.
+The severity of reported symptoms varied greatly from minor challenges like forgetting an item on a to-do list, to more serious effects that compromised daily functioning.
+Studies that assessed cognition objectively have found men on ADT had impairments in verbal memory, spatial abilities, spatial abilities, spatial abilities.

+other studies have found no appreciable effect of ADT on cognition, 116,121,122 or a decline for only a subset of participants.
+123 Some studies have even reported an improvement in verbal memory 124 or a reduced risk of dementia.
+125

-Furthermore, ADT may be associated with development of depressive symptoms (126).
-Specifically, ADT has been associated with increased rates of major depression and worsening depressive symptoms without an increased risk of suicidality (126).
-Several recent studies and a meta-analysis concluded that men receiving ADT are at increased risk for developing dementia and/or Alzheimer's disease compared to men with PC not receiving ADT (127).
-The differences in the studies' findings may reflect a variation in their methodology, including the regimen of ADT treatment (continuous or intermittent), methods (surgical or medical castration), the use of other concomitant treatments (e.g., radiation), and the nature of control groups (healthy control or men with PC not on ADT) (128) (129) (130).
-Given the conflicting data, RCTs in this setting are warranted.
+Furthermore, ADT may be associated with development of depressive symptoms.
+126 Specifically, ADT has been associated with increased rates of major depression and worsening depressive symptoms without an increased risk of suicidality.
+126 Several recent studies and a meta-analysis concluded that men receiving ADT are at increased risk for developing dementia and/or Alzheimer's disease compared to men with PCa not receiving ADT.
+127 The differences in the studies' findings may reflect a variation in their methodology, including the regimen of ADT treatment (continuous or intermittent), methods (surgical or medical castration), the use of other concomitant treatments (e.g., radiation), and the nature of control groups (healthy control or men with PCa not on ADT).
+128-130 Given the conflicting data, RCTs in this setting are warranted.